cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/provisioning-with-casc.md

 4. An agent is defined for the **Provision Managed Controller** `stage` as the `sh` steps require a normal (some times referred to as heavy-weight) executor (meaning it must be run on an agent since all managed controllers our configured with 0 executors): `agent { label 'default-jnlp' }`
 5. The declarative `environment` directive is used to capture values published by the Cross Team Collaboration `event`, to retrieve the controller provisioning secret value from the workshop Ops controller and to retrieve the Operations Center admin API token credential.
 6. Multiple `when` conditions are configured so the **Provision Managed Controller** `stage` will only run if the job is triggered by an `EventTriggerCause` and if the `PROVISION_SECRET` matches the event payload secret.
-7. The `kubectl` CLI tool is used to copy CasC bundle files to Operations Center.
+7. The `kubectl` CLI tool is used to copy CasC bundle files to Operations Center **Local folder** we have configured.
 8. Finally, the `curl` command is used to post the contents of the `controller.yaml` file to the `/casc-items/create-items` CloudBees CI CasC HTTP API endpoint which will result in the provisioning of a managed controller.

 ### Create Ops controller Job to Trigger Provisioning